-To make a secure gift to the Ray Wolpow Institute, click here or contact the Wolpow Institute Director, Dr. Sandra Alfers, Associate Director, Dr. Babafemi Akinrinade, or Administrative Assistant, Sheila Pennell.
+To make a secure gift to the Ray Wolpow Institute at times other than Give Day, contact the Wolpow Institute Director, Dr. Sandra Alfers, Associate Director, Dr. Babafemi Akinrinade, or Admin.
+Assistant, Sheila Pennell.

 Current Areas of Focus

-Human Rights (HR) Minor: Starting fall 2021, students can also earn a minor in Human Rights at WWU.
-It’s a combined program of study offered in cooperation with Fairhaven College.
+Human Rights (HR) Minor: The Human Rights minor is a combined program of study offered in cooperation with Fairhaven College.
 Human rights education integrates exploration of the questions of human freedom at the core of traditional liberal arts education with a critical examination of the institutions designed to promote and protect human freedom in the past and in the contemporary world.
 Because of its flexibility, the minor in Human Rights course of study complements any majors within the University.

 Student Support: The Wolpow Institute facilitates student financial aid through scholarship opportunities.
 Generous donations from Bernhard Kohlmeier and Lisa Ann Mikulencak in honor of Arthur Poznanski, a Holocaust survivor, have provided students from various majors’ financial support for their education.
 To be eligible, an applicant must address one question: “When have you stood up for an individual or a group of people in a meaningful way and made a difference for that individual or group?”